Dealing With RSI

 treatment.
 In 1996 I started using a speech recognition system and stopped

 using my left hand for any typing at all.
-I'm actually getting by just fine
+I have been able to get by pretty

 People often ask me for advice about RSI problems and how to deal